Covid 19 coronavirus Delta outbreak: Kaitaia pair arrested after supermarket face mask fracas - NZ Herald

 Since 11.59pm on Wednesday face masks have been mandatory for anyone over the age of 12 when accessing essential services such as supermarkets, pharmacies, dairies and service stations.
 Masks were already required on public transport.

-Both are charged with disorderly behaviour and failing to comply with a Covid-19 direction.
-The woman is also charged with threatening behaviour.
+According to court documents, Reti Boynton appeared in the Kaikohe District Court yesterday morning charged with disorderly behaviour and failing to comply with a Covid-19 direction.

+Caroline Boynton-Popata appeared on the same charges plus a charge of threatening behaviour.

+Both were remanded on bail and are due back in court on September 24.

 Police were also called to New World in the Whangārei suburb of Regent on Friday morning after a man aged about 25 refused to wear a mask and was reportedly harassing staff.